trailmusic/Field/README.md

 ## Global Reverb & Ducking (Click-free, Wet-Only, Look-Ahead RMS)

-FIELD’s reverb is a 1‑knob, production‑ready Room/Plate/Hall system driven by depth, with per‑sample smoothing and equal‑power mixing to avoid clicks.
+FIELD's reverb is a 1‑knob, production‑ready Room/Plate/Hall system driven by depth, with per‑sample smoothing and equal‑power mixing to avoid clicks.
 Wet is rendered 100% and summed once; a musical ducker preserves intelligibility by attenuating the Reverb return (wet bus).
 The dry bus acts as the sidechain; look‑ahead delays the wet path slightly to catch transients smoothly.

 - **Routing:** WetOnly by default.
 Reverb is rendered 100% wet (no internal dry), then ducked against the post‑tone/imaging dry bus, and finally summed back with an equal‑power law (no double‑mix).
 Optional Global mode is present for experimentation.
 - **Crackle safety:** No allocations in process (preallocated buses), denormals disabled, per‑sample smoothing for wet mix and macro parameters (Size/Damp/Width), and high‑order interpolation hooks where modulation applies.